Comisión Nacional para el Conocimiento y Uso de la Biodiversidad

 Among the main functions of CONABIO are to implement and operate the National Information System on Biodiversity, as required by article 80, section V of the General Law of Ecological Equilibrium and Environmental Protection.
 CONABIO provides data, information and advice to various users and implements the national and global biodiversity information networks, complying with international commitments on biodiversity entered into by Mexico, and carries out actions directed towards conservation and sustainable use of biodiversity in Mexico.

 The President of the commission is the head of the Federal Executive, Claudia Sheinbaum Pardo.
 The Technical Secretary is the head of the Secretariat of Environment and Natural Resources, Alicia Barcena and the heads of the following secretariats also participate: Agriculture, Livestock, Rural Development, Fisheries and Food; Social Development; Economy; Public Education; Energy; Finance and Public Credit; Foreign Affairs; Health; and Tourism.

 CONABIO performs its functions via an operative group that, since its inception, has been led by José Sarukhán Kermez as National Coordinator, and from 1992 to 2005 by Jorge L. Soberón as executive secretary.
 As of November 2024, Raul Jimenez is the executive secretary.

+CONABIO maintains Mexico's national restoration-information system, the Sistema Nacional de Información para la Restauración Ambiental (SNIRA), and its geospatial interface (HG‑SNIRA).
+Media coverage of the HG‑SNIRA launch described the platform as compiling information from more than 4,500 restoration projects and enabling consultation of more than 50 national-scale geospatial layers; the same coverage identified the Restauración de Paisajes Emblemáticos initiative promoted by Conservation International Mexico and partners in Oaxaca and Chiapas among the documented restoration efforts.